zcash/zcash-gitian/README.md

 This will provision a Gitian host virtual machine that uses a Linux container (LXC) guest to perform the actual builds.

+Use `git stash` to save one's local customizations to `gitian.yml`.

 Building Zcash
 --------------